-3 DISCUSSION
+3 Discussion

 In this study, we proposed Aldrug2cov, which is a network representation learning-based drug mechanism discovery and anti-inflammatory response to develop an effective therapeutic approach for COVID-19 patients.
-Aldrug2cov identified 40 potential targets related to COVID-19 and 25 high-confidence drugs that bind to cytokines to prevent excessive inflammatory responses in patients with COVID-19.
-Importantly, Aldrug2cov indicated that CQ and HCQ are able to reduce fatality of COVID-19 patients, and suggested that mechanisms of action of these drugs are likely mediated through its inhibition of inflammatory cytokines on top of its antiviral ability.
-In addition, the results of D-DI network reconstruction, ATC classification, and bio-link prediction demonstrate that Aldrug2cov significantly outperforms than other state-of-the-art network representation approaches.
+Based on comprehensive evaluation, Aldrug2cov identified 40 potential targets related to COVID-19 and 22 high-confidence drugs that bind to cytokines to prevent excessive inflammatory responses in patients with COVID-19.
+In addition, the results of DDI network reconstruction, ATC classification, and biolink prediction demonstrate that Aldrug2cov significantly outperforms than other state-of-the-art network representation approaches.
 In summary, Aldrug2cov is a practically useful tool for accelerating COVID-19 therapeutic development.

 Previous evidence reported in the literature suggests that the most popular targets predicted by Aldrug2cov are mediators of inflammation; these findings indicate that SARS-CoV-2 infection is associated with a cytokine storm and severe pulmonary inflammation in patients, consistent with the findings of several previous studies [1].
-Similar to the case in patients with SARS-CoV infection, the levels of TNF- α [1], [21], IL1B [22], IL-6 [23], [24], CCL2 [22], [25], IFNG [27], and CXCL10 [1], [22] are significantly elevated and are associated with adverse clinical outcomes in patients with COVID-19.
+Similar to the case in patients with SARS-CoV infection, the levels of TNF- α [1], [20], IL1B [21], IL-6 [22], [23], CCL2 [21], [24], IFNG [26], and CXCL10 [1], [21] are significantly elevated and are associated with adverse clinical outcomes in patients with COVID-19.
 Therefore, this work proposed that using TNF and IL-6 target discovers high-confidence drugs for preventing cytokine storm and excessive inflammatory responses in patients with COVID-19.
-Recent studies have similarly suggested that drugs targeting IL-6 and TNF- α are effective in blocking inflammatory storms, and are promising treatments for severe COVID-19 patients [1], [21], [23], [24].
+Recent studies have similarly suggested that drugs targeting IL-6 and TNF- α are effective in blocking inflammatory storms, and are promising treatments for severe COVID-19 patients [1], [20], [22], [23].
 The data presented in this study and the previous reports in the literature indicate that it is important to identify proteins related to COVID-19, especially those related to inflammatory response, and to apply this knowledge towards discovering candidate drugs to reduces fatality of patients with COVID-19.